FarronF/limerick-council-meetings/meetings/2024/02/22-Meeting of the Home and Social Development Strategic Policy Committee/Minutes - Meeting of the Home and Social Strategic Policy Committee - 7th December 2023.md

 approval of the scheme.
 Mr. Delaney informed the committee that it’s intended to make changes

-to the scheme in the areas of youth, employment, health and wellbeing.--- 6
+to the scheme in the areas of youth, employment, health and wellbeing.
+---
+6

 Mr. Delaney stated that applications are submitted under an annual funding programme and that